mihailgaberov/js-ts-react-exercises/README.md

 greet();

 // Hello, Doe
-// because the `greet` function is binder with the context of the object we pass to it
+// because the `greet` function is binded with the context of the object we pass to it
 ```

 ## 18. Optional Chaining (?.)